To the Home Page

 The default clock configuration in TinyGo is good enough, but it can be improved.
 By default:

-First things first, setting the prescaler (“divider”) of GCLK0 to 6 means this clock generator’s output will be 8 MHz.
+Setting the prescaler (“divider”) of GCLK0 to 6 means this clock generator’s output will be 8 MHz.
 It does not make sense because I could just use OSC8M, but I would rather not divert too much from the default configuration.
 The negative side effect is that the device will no longer be recognized by PC, so I have configured a new generator, GCLK5, set its source to DFLL48M without prescaling, and assigned it to the USB peripheral.

 Idle current (mA) at 3.7 V (sorry for using a cheapo multimeter)